cloudfoundry-community/tree-boshrelease/README.md

 bosh upload release releases/tree-1.yml
 ```

-For [bosh-lite](https://github.com/cloudfoundry/bosh-lite), you can quickly create a deployment manifest:
+For [bosh-lite](https://github.com/cloudfoundry/bosh-lite), you can quickly create a deployment manifest & deploy a single VM with tree installed as a BOSH package:

 ```
 templates/make_manifest warden